Metro and High-Speed Train Tunnel Construction: Underground and Surface Wireless Monitoring

 Wireless monitoring systems: architecture overview

-Maria presents Loadsensing as an example of a wireless monitoring system based on LoRa to illustrate how these systems work.
-Loadsensing incorporates a data logger (wireless node) and a gateway to the sensors deployed on the site.
+Maria presents Worldsensing as an example of a wireless monitoring system based on LoRa to illustrate how these systems work.
+Worldsensing incorporates a data logger (wireless node) and a gateway to the sensors deployed on the site.
 Sensors are installed at their specific locations and wired to dataloggers which collect data from them.
 This data is broadcasted via radio signal to the gateway.
-The radio server and the Loadsensing data server are hosted in the gateway and it is possible to access to data readings, basic visualization, and network management via web.
+The radio server and the Worldsensing data server are hosted in the gateway and it is possible to access to data readings, basic visualization, and network management via web.
 Additional software layers can be added by the client to manage alarms and to build further calculations by sending data from the gateway automatically to their platform via FTP or Modbus protocol or API Calls.

 Application for tunnel construction monitoring

-Juan describes how a low-power wide-area network wireless system like Loadsensing is applied in tunnel construction monitoring.
+Juan describes how a low-power wide-area network wireless system like Worldsensing is applied in tunnel construction monitoring.
 Using an example of a cut-and-cover tunneling project, he details the corresponding wireless solution for each key monitoring need.
 The example illustrates the total length for a metro station or a tunnel segment for a high-speed train and focuses on single point sensors and in-ground sensors.

 “During tunneling, ground movements are expected and nearby buildings will respond to these movements.
 Wireless solutions can automate all the instrumentation frequently used to monitor this motion” Juan Pérez, Senior Geotechnical Engineer.